 On the boat, there were two bars and waiters offering cold, fresh drinks such as wine (of course), beer, and non-alcoholic beverages.
 In addition, you could choose to buy some small snacks as well.

 As soon as we all finished boarding, a man started playing harmonica for a while and then the boat started to move.

 Leaving Mörbisch Harbor

 When we left the harbor, the ship took a right turn and passed the open-air stage of Mörbisch.
-It’s the place where the famous Seefestspiele take place and with more than 150,000 visitors every year, it’s the biggest operetta music festival worldwide.
+It’s the place where the famous Seefestspiele takes place and with more than 150,000 visitors every year, it’s the biggest Operetta music festival worldwide.